Synthyra/SpeedrunningPLMs/README.md

     --wandb_token YOUR_WANDB_TOKEN
 ```

-> **Note for ARM64 (GH200) Systems**: The Docker image currently experiences compatibility issues on ARM64 systems due to Triton version conflicts that break `torch.compile`.
+**Note for ARM64 (for example GH200) Systems**:

+The Docker image currently experiences compatibility issues on ARM64 systems due to Triton version conflicts that break `torch.compile`.
 If you have a solution for this issue, please open an issue or pull request.

 ## Running Experiments